 How to Get to Denali National Park

-By Car from Anchorage or Fairbanks
+Getting to Denali by Car from Anchorage or Fairbanks

 If you’ll be traveling to Alaska from elsewhere, you’ll want to fly to Anchorage or Fairbanks, rent a vehicle and drive from there to Denali National Park.
 The advantage of flying to Fairbanks is that it’s a much shorter drive (2-3 hours vs 4-5 hours from Anchorage).
 The advantage of flying to Anchorage is that you’ll have more flight options, likely a cheaper flight and more car rental options.

 Once you get your vehicle, load up on some food and head for the park.
-Depending on what time of day you arrive, you might consider overnighting in Anchorage or Fairbanks and then having the whole next day for the (very scenic) drive to keep things relaxed.
+Depending on what time of day you arrive, you might consider overnighting in Anchorage or Fairbanks and then having the whole next day for the very scenic drive to keep things relaxed.
 If you’re short on time you can fly in in the morning and get there that day, but make sure you arrive in the morning!

 From either Anchorage or Fairbanks, you’ll travel the Parks Highway to the park.
 The park entrance is well signed and there are a variety of hotels along the highway just outside the park.